zulip/zulip-mobile/docs/howto/dev-server.md

 your host machine, these instructions will work with some variations.

 You'll run the Zulip server in the dev VM with `tools/run-dev.py`, following the usual instructions for Zulip server development (linked above).
-The steps below might add some options to the `run-dev.py` command.
+[Step 4](#4-set-external_host) below adds some options to the `run-dev.py` command to make it accessible from the mobile app.

 ## 2. Find the right IP address